Meet the Team

 Nicole Woodworth

-Nicole Woodworth has worked in the nonprofit space for over 6 years specializing in volunteer management and fostering philanthropic partnerships.
-She is passionate about uplifting the stories and experiences of formerly incarcerated adults and youth, as well as connecting justice-involved individuals with career opportunities.
+Nicole is passionate about uplifting the stories and experiences of formerly incarcerated adults and youth, as well as connecting justice-involved individuals with career opportunities.
+She holds a Bachelor of Arts in Political Science from Gonzaga University in Spokane, Washington.